 To be considered for nomination to the Honor Society, a student must have a cumulative grade point average (GPA) of at least 3.5 out of a possible 4.0.
-Candidates must have completed at least 30% of his/her program, and a minimum of two state courses.
+Candidates must have completed at least 30% of his/her program, and a minimum of two grading periods.
 Students must also have demonstrated leadership skills, service to others, above-average interpersonal relationships, and good attendance, and be recommended by their instructor.
 A student could not have been on attendance or academic probation, suspended for any reason, or withdrawn for academic reasons within the past two years.
+See additional information on www.erwinonline.org.